jwelrynewone/docs/Collateral-Ratio.md

 ## Collateral Ratio Estimation

-In the protocol, over-collateralization comes from both HAs and SLPs capital.
+-- In Matrix protocol, over-collateralization comes from both HAs and SLPs capital.

 Let's try to estimate how over-collateralized the protocol could be in theory, starting with 100 of collateral in the protocol coming from users.

 If HAs cover all the collateral from users with a leverage of 3, meaning that they brought 50 of collateral to commit to 100, the protocol is collateralized at 150%.